International Coenzyme Q10 Association: By-Laws

-Chairmen
+Chairperson

 From 1997 to 2013, Gian-Paulo Littarru, Polytechnic University of Marche, Ancona, Italy, served as chairman of the association.

 From 2013 until September 2022, Plácido Navas, Pablo de Olavide University, Sevilla, Spain, has been the chairman.

 From September 2022, Guillermo López Lluch (Pablo de Olavide University, Sevilla, Spain, is the chairman.

 Board members

-The following Coenzyme Q10 scholars are currently board members of the association (2020):
+The following Coenzyme Q10 scholars are currently board members of the association (2023):